Couples Counseling For One

 A better metaphor for couples counseling is that your relationship is like a dance.
 And when you have relationship problems, you are stepping on each others’ toes and doing dance moves that don’t help either of you be happy at all.
 If one of you changes your step, the other’s steps will naturally change in response.
 So instead of viewing couples counseling for one as if you are doing all the work, try seeing it as you doing something different that will change what you both are doing.

-If you are ready to improve your relationship and want to see change faster than it will take to convince your partner to come to couples counseling, contact us to see if couples counseling for one could be your solution.
-You can schedule online, fill out the contact form above, or just call (720) 443-1947.
+If you are ready to improve your relationship and want to see change faster than it will take to convince your partner to come to couples counseling, contact me to see if couples counseling for one could be your solution.
+You can fill out the contact form above, or just call (720) 443-1947.